hohnsdwi/Python/README.md

 recalculate an updated guess for our new point by averaging the two directions. x[n+1]=x[n]+dt/2*(f(x[n])+f(x[n+1])).
 After it calculates 100 points (from t=0 to t=5), it will spit out the difference between the analytic solution vector and the numerical solution vector, if an analytic solution exists.
+Else, a variable called x_euler will be created with the numerical solution for 100 steps stored.